codeigniter4/CodeIgniter4/user_guide_src/source/general/environments.rst

 * production.php
 * testing.php

-Effects On Default Framework Behavior
+Effects on Default Framework Behavior
 =====================================

 There are some places in the CodeIgniter system where the ``ENVIRONMENT``